curran/dsv-dataset/README.md

        * If `type` is `"date"`, then [moment(String)](http://momentjs.com/docs/#/parsing/string/) will parse the string.
        * If no type is specified, the default is "string".

+## Project Structure

+The main source file is `index.js`.
+This exposes the top-level `dsvDataset` module using [ES6 Module Syntax](https://github.com/lukehoban/es6features#modules).
+This file is transformed into `dsv-dataset.js` by [Rollup](https://github.com/rollup/rollup), which outputs a UMD bundle.
+Unit tests live in `test.js`, which runs tests against the built file.

+To build `dsv-dataset.js` from `index.js` and run unit tests, run `npm test`.
+This will execute both the `pretest` and `test` scripts specified in `package.json`.
+The `pretest` script builds the bundle, and the `test` script runs the unit tests using [Mocha](http://mochajs.org/).

 ## Future Plans

 A future goal of this project is to provide recommentations for how descriptive metadata can be added to data sets.
 This includes human-readable titles and descriptions for data sets and columns.
 This metadata can be surfaced in visualizations to provide a nicer user experience.
 For example, the human-readable title for a column can be used as an axis label (e.g. "Sepal Width"), rather than the not-so-nice column name from the original DSV data (e.g. "sepal_width").